linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 At this point, you should have a operational OpenVPN server and a set of certificate/key pairs for your intended client devices.

-If you want your server to forward and receive traffic to/from the internet on behalf of VPN clients, see part two of this series: [Tunnel Your Internet Trafic Through an OpenVPN Server](/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server).
+If you want your server to forward and receive traffic to/from the internet on behalf of VPN clients, see part two of this series: [Tunnel Your Internet Traffic Through an OpenVPN Server](/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server).

 If you intend to use your OpenVPN server as an extension of your local network or host services you want to access from your LAN, you would need to configure the specific applications for your use.
 To set up the connecting client devices, see part three: [Configuring OpenVPN Client Devices](/docs/networking/vpn/configuring-openvpn-client-devices).